Jake-Moore/remote-obfuscation-server/.docs/Gradle-Plugin-Usage.md

 ```

 **REMINDER:** In order to run any of the ROS tasks, you will need to configured your environment variable so requests can be authenticated.
 See the [User-Authorization](https://github.com/Jake-Moore/remote-obfuscation-server/blob/main/.docs/User-Authorization.md) guide for details.

+### Integration with Gradle Shadow Plugin
+By default, the obfuscation task (`rosObfuscateJar`) will consume the output of the gradle `jar` task.
+However, in the presense of a task called `shadowJar` (as implemented by the Shadow plugin), `rosObfuscateJar` **will instead consume the `shadowJar` output file for obfuscation.**
+Additionally, when shadowJar is detected, the `keepOriginalJar` feature will delete BOTH the `jar` and `shadowJar` outputs, unless set to true in the `rosConfig`.

+**NOTE:** This means it is your responsibility to configure the obfuscator to ignore any shaded packages (if that is your wish), because they will be in the jar file (the uber-jar) that gets sent to the obfuscation server.

 ## Gradle Tasks
 #### `rosObfuscateJar`